 In particular the Alameda Naval Air Station, bordering the eastern side of San Francisco, shown here on Google Maps in relation to Pleasanton., which is located in Alameda County.

 On March 13th 1971, the Zodiac Killer mailed the 'Los Angeles' letter from Pleasanton, Alameda County.
-The location of the SLA letter, mailed on February 14th 1974, is unknown.
-The following correspondence on May 8th 1974, was the 'Citizen Card', postmarked again from Alameda County, and finally came the 'Red Phantom' letter, postmarked San Rafael, Marin County on July 8th 1974.
+The SLA letter was mailed on February 3rd 1974 from Los Angeles County.
+The following correspondence on May 8th 1974 was the 'Citizen Card', postmarked again from Alameda County, and finally came the 'Red Phantom' letter, postmarked San Rafael, Marin County on July 8th 1974.

 It is open to debate whether the later mailings were from the Zodiac Killer, but the 'Los Angeles' letter and 'Citizen Card' were both mailed from the same county, despite a three year hiatus.
 But they all have another thing in common, that being Interstate 580, which passes through Pleasanton, Alameda, the Naval Station and San Rafael, in a direct route, almost as though Zodiac mailed them for convenience on his travels.
 See here on Google Maps.

-Crucially though, Interstate 580 (an 80 mile highway), travels down alongside Tracy, California, the area where Zodiac drove Kathleen Johns around for 90-120 minutes, before she managed to escape near Chrisman Road, by Highway 132.
+Crucially though, Interstate 580 (an 80 mile highway), travels down alongside Tracy, California, the area where it is claimed the Zodiac Killer drove Kathleen Johns around for 1-2 hours, before she finally managed to escape near the vineyards alongside Bird Road.

 I-580, and the Alameda Naval Air Station, that also has a connection to Patterson.